ChinmayBS/phonebook_using_linkedlist/README.md

                                                       Phonebook using doubly linnked list

-This is a mini project written in c programming language.\n Data structure used is doubly linked list.
+This is a mini project written in c programming language.</br>
+Data structure used is doubly linked list.

 This is a menu driven program which contains mainly 5 functions: